-Complaint costs
+Warranty costs

 In connection with the development and delivery of Rovsing's high-tech solutions, extensive testing is often conducted in collaboration with customers.
 However, there is a risk that the products contain defects that are not detected during testing.
-This may subsequently result in complaint costs.
+This may subsequently result in warranty costs.
+Historically, Rovsing has not incurred any significant warranty cost related to product performance.